-Through our embarrassing stories, my daughter and I were able to connect, and she was better able to overcome her fear and uncertainty of asking questions when she was in need of something.
+Through our embarrassing stories, my daughter and I were able to connect, and she was able to overcome her fear and uncertainty of asking questions when she was in need of something.
 (Her fear of the leprechaun, though?
 Um, not so much.)

-2. Give them space to do things their way.
+Give them space to do things their way.

-My first instinct as a parent is to jump right in there and “save” my introverted children from their quiet nature when things aren’t going as planned.
+My first instinct as a parent is to jump in and “save” my introverted children from their quiet nature when things aren’t going as planned.
 This intervention could be something as simple as speaking for them to a more complicated scenario, such as fixing a problem with a friend.

 I realized my introverted daughter had her own unique relationship with her figure skating coach and own way of communicating.
 She wasn’t going to have an outgoing and outspoken relationship with this person of authority — because it just wasn’t her way.
 Instead, I learned that talking my daughters through their problems — and the possible scenarios of a situation while letting them take charge — produced a much better outcome.
 In this case, my daughter talking to me about practice was just normal venting and she didn’t need me to butt into her student/coach relationship.
 This would have left her skating on thin ice!
 (Pun intended!)

-3. Don’t force interactions, like making them talk to someone.
+Don’t force interactions, like making them talk to someone.